Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Pin for Later:

+The easiest way to save money on food – and eat healthier – is to prepare your food at home.
 This means eating in for breakfast and dinner, packing your lunch for work, and taking snacks with you when you’ll be out all day.

+Eating out can get seriously expensive and certainly adds up if you do it regularly.
 Plus, if you make your own food, you can control what you’re eating, so you know it’s as healthy as possible.

 To eat healthy on a budget, you need to center your diet around healthy whole foods.